CASFRI/CASFRI/README.md

 ./workflow/03_flatCASFRI                Scripts to build a flat (denormalized) version of CASFRI

-./workflow/04_produceHistoricalTable    Scripts to build a historical version of CASFRI and for computing inventories coverage polygons
+./workflow/04_produceHistoricalTable    Scripts to build a geo-historical version of CASFRI and for computing inventories coverage polygons
 </pre>

 # Requirements